MooHoll/Parent_of_Origin_Expression_Bumblebee/CONTRIBUTING.md

 - email: hollie_marshall@hotmail.co.uk
 - twitter: @mooholl

-The goal of this project is to determine parent-of-origin expression from RNA-seq data of workers generated from reciprocol crosses of <i>Bombus terrestris<\i> sub-species.
+The goal of this project is to determine parent-of-origin expression from RNA-seq data of workers generated from reciprocol crosses of <i>Bombus terrestris</i> sub-species.

 ## Current Goals